Becoming A Permanent Resident in Canada - Easier (And Quicker) Than You Might Have Thought

 Considering the difficulties foreign workers are having in the United States these days, most people think of immigration processes as being lengthy, arduous and not worth the time or effort - to be fair, many can be.

 But in recent years, Canada has created and is continuing to fine tune its process for handling permanent resident applications - leading to quicker processing, more foreign talent coming into the country and more opportunities for Canadian employers.

 For skilled workers looking to come to Canada as permanent residents, the entire immigration process can now be done online through the Express Entry system.* Instead of the old system where applicants were handled on a first come, first serve basis, the Express Entry system first gives each applicant a score and prioritizes those who would be the best fit to work in Canada.

-Ultimately, this means that qualified candidates can now become permanent residents in as little as 6 months (or fewer in some cases).
+Ultimately, this means that qualified candidates can now become permanent residents in as little as 3-6 months.